valiantCreator/last-checked-in-app/README.md

         - Displays contact information (name, check-in status, etc.).
         - Manages the toggle between a compact "summary" view and an expanded "detailed" view (which shows notes, birthday, etc.).
         - Renders differently based on the `displayMode` prop ('list' vs. 'grid').
-        - Contains the UI elements (buttons, forms) for all contact-specific actions like checking in, snoozing, editing, and adding notes.
+        - Contains the UI elements for all contact-specific actions like checking in, snoozing, editing, and adding notes.
 It receives the functions to perform these actions as props from `App.jsx`.

 - `frontend/src/components/ExportCalendarModal.jsx`
     - **Purpose:** The UI component for the calendar export feature.